jimmy-moore/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 When your twin is created, it's given a unique ID.
 In the above line, we save the output into the file `dozen_twins` just so we keep track of these twin ids.

+Congratulations!
+You just created your first 13 twins!
+We also created a feed on each one, so let's look at feeds next!